rohas-dev/rohas.dev/content/docs/en/getting-started.md

 ## Prerequisites

-- Rust 1.70 or higher (for installing Rohas CLI)
+- Rust 1.70 or higher (for installing Rohas CLI and Rust runtime)
 - Node.js 18+ (for TypeScript runtime) or Python 3.9+ (for Python runtime)
 - Cargo (Rust package manager)